ndimoforaretas/nextjs-normal-template/README.md

 ## Requirements

-- You need to create an account on [Clerk](https://clerk.com/) and create a new project to get your API keys.
+- An account on [Clerk](https://clerk.com/) and with a new project to get your API keys.
-- You need to create a `.env.local` file in the root of the project and add the following environment variables:
+- A `.env.local` file in the root of the project and add the following environment variables:

 ```bash
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY = your_publishable_key;